 Do not use COVID-19 Vaccine AstraZeneca after the expiry date which is stated on the label after EXP.
 The expiry date refers to the last day of that month.

 Store in a refrigerator (2°C to 8°C).
 Do not freeze.
 Keep vials in outer carton to protect from light.

 The vaccine does not contain any preservative and should be administered by a healthcare professional.
 After the first dose is withdrawn, the vaccine should be used as soon as practically possible and within 6 hours.
 During use it can be stored from 2°C to 25°C.

-COVID 19 Vaccine AstraZeneca contains genetically modified organisms (GMOs).
+COVID-19 Vaccine AstraZeneca contains genetically modified organisms (GMOs).
 Any unused vaccine or waste material should be disposed of in accordance with local requirements.
-Spills should be disinfected with an appropriate antiviral disinfectant.
+Spills should be disinfected using agents with activity against adenovirus.